SAP/cloud-security-services-integration-library/spring-xsuaa/README.md

 </dependency>

 ```
-You can configure your xsuaa `RestTemplate` like that, e.g. as part of your `SecurityConfiguration` configuration class:
+You can configure your Xsuaa `RestTemplate` like that, e.g. as part of your `SecurityConfiguration` configuration class:
 ```java
 @Bean
 public RestOperations xsuaaRestOperations() {